Davi-X/COMP0008/Digital_Design_and_Computer_Architecture.md

 #### Array
 High level language arraies in hardware are stored in main memory.
-* Access element(s)
+* Access  & Modify element(s)
-  load (generally lw - 4 bytes) (base address*) but accessing large amount of elements may cause wasteful duplicated code --> using for loop to iterate
+  load (generally lw - 4 bytes) (base address*)
+  but accessing large amount of elements may cause wasteful duplicated code
+  --> using for loop to iterate

+  Note: Since we generally use lw which is 4 bytes
+  need a temporary register to hold the byte offset (i.e. i*4)

+#### Bytes and Characters

+Because there are much fewer than 256 characters on an English keyboard, English characters are often represented by bytes

+Java use different character encodings, most nitably _Unicode_. which uses 16 bits to represent each character.

+Lower-case and upper-case letters differ by 0x20 (32)